King-Gon1611/_osTicketpre/README.md

 <hr>
 <h1>Summary</h1>
 <p>In conclusion in downloading osTicket Software, the pre-requesistes can be catogorized in two sections.
-The Database and the web server, these two are dependent on each other without it you won't be able to access osTicket.
-I used the service from Microsoft called Azure this website is a cloud computing platform and share multiple services.
-It is here that we create a VM using an image
+The database and the web server, these two are dependent on each other without it you won't be able to access osTicket.
+I used the platform from Microsoft called Azure this website is a cloud computing service and shares other useful tools such as AI.
+ To report this step by step installation.
+I will do my best to summarize everything.
+Azure gives us the computing power and configuration to set up the ticketing system, having a VM set up to run windows 10 OS allows us to mess up the computer as much as we want.
+Once logged inside your RDP computer, Enable the Internet Information Services, by following the commands.
+Open control panel> uninstall programs> Turn on/off programs> IIS>WWS>ADF>CGI.
+After enabling IIS donwload remainng files 1)Download PHPMangerforIIS.FILE, 2)Download rewrite.amd file, 3)Download Php7.3.8 extract files and import them in new directory called "PHP", 4)Download VC_redist.x86, 5)Download MySQL5.5 file with credentials root/root,
 <br/>